emik/facebook-hangman-js/README.md

 Generates a button for each chat window that you can press to start the game.

+Just paste the script into the console!
+It won't save any of your personal details or infect your browser with spyware!
+Trust me.
+Truuuuuust meeeeeeeeee-

 Todo:
-* Fixbug with subsequent games rendering 'the game is over'
+* Fix bug with subsequent games rendering 'the game is over'
   * probably to do with the game not being destroyed and/or the mutator not being successfully disconnected
   * hacky fix could be to just..... not render that text
 * Refactor some of the dirty coupling from the game